kormax/apple-enhanced-contactless-polling/README.md

     - Tartu.
   - Finland:
     - Turku.
-  - Sweeden:
-    - Malmo.
   - Belarus:
     - Minsk.
-  - Ukraine:
-    - Kyiv.
-- Access passes (There might be many unknown variations, so any samples would be welcome):
+- Access passes and keys (There might be many unknown variations, so any samples would be welcome):
   - University;
   - Office;
   - Venues;
   - Hotels;
   - Multi-family housing;
-- Keys:
   - Car (Real device);
-  - Access;
-- HomeKit pairing;
 - Identity (Standalone reader).
 Be careful not to get on a no-fly list if you dare to go and try sniffing data from it.

 Meanwhile, some other unanswered questions remain, which require further analysis and testing, such as: